-- Reuse and refill: Many of today’s products come in single-use packaging, from plastic shopping bags to e-commerce boxes.
+Many of today’s products come in single-use packaging, from plastic shopping bags to e-commerce boxes.
 However, brands and retailers have the opportunity to develop refillable or reusable metal, glass and plastic packaging or help consumers repurpose items for a second life.
 Indeed, the WEF (2021) estimates that a 10 per cent Reuse Economy for packaging could reduce ocean plastic waste by half.
-The Ellen MacArthur Foundation provides a framework with the goal of innovating 20 per cent of today's plastic packaging into reuse models.
+We've produced a framework for creating a circular business model that would support this.
 Brands have captured the vision: more than 100 businesses have signed the New Plastics Economy Global Commitment, agreeing to trade single-use plastics for reusable packaging by 2025, wherever possible.
 This model has already been demonstrated to work, as companies such as SodaStream and Danone can attest.

 Dunnet Bay Distillers, a Scottish craft spirits company, has developed reusable packaging for its award-winning Rock Rose Gin.
 The company traded traditional bottles for a lightweight recyclable foil pouch returnable by UK post, that has increased storage capacity and reduced its packaging and shipping costs.